Codingmasterfred/mc-exercise/FUBAR.md

-This is bob checking in
+This is bob checking in.
-This Curl checking in
+This Curl checking in.